microsoft/moaw/workshops/fabric-e2e-rag/workshop.md

 ## Configure Azure API keys

-To begin, navigate back to the `rag_workshop` lakehouse in your workspace and create a new notebook by selecting `Open Notebook` from the top menu and selecting `New Notebook` from the dropdown.
+To begin, navigate back to the `rag_workshop` Lakehouse in your workspace and create a new notebook by selecting `Open Notebook` and selecting `New Notebook` from the options.

 This will open a new notebook.
 Select the `Save as` icon and rename the notebook to `analyze_and_create_embeddings`.